aatapa/RLScore/README.rst

 Examples
 ========

-RLScore is designed to be used by calling the appropriate learners from a python code.

-The easiest way to use RLScore is by modifying one of the example python code files presented next, to match your task.
-The software supports a wide variety of different learning tasks, ranging from supervised learning to clustering and feature selection.
 Examples of typical use-cases for each type of task are provided below.

 The example code files, and the example data sets used by them can be found in the 'examples' folder of the RLScore distribution.
-For example, to run the example file 'reg_train.py' included in examples/code from the command line, go to the folder containing the RLScore distribution, and execute the command 'python examples/code/reg_train.py'
+For example, to run the example file 'rls_classification.py' included in examples/code from the command line, go to the folder containing the RLScore distribution, and execute the command 'python examples/code/rls_classification.py'

-While the examples use Unix-style paths with '/' separator, they work also in Windows with no modifications needed.
+While the examples use Unix-style paths with '/' separator, they should also work in Windows with no modifications needed.

 Binary classification, maximize accuracy